Training Your Cat to Walk on a Leash

 Start by looking for a harness designed specifically for cats.
 These are often shaped differently from dog harnesses to accommodate a cat’s unique body structure.
 Look for a “H” shaped harness that wraps around your cat’s neck and back for even distribution of pressure.
 Such a design also minimizes the chances of choking and discomfort when your cat inevitably tries to test the confines of this new gear.

 When it comes to material, a breathable, lightweight fabric, such as mesh, can provide much-needed comfort.
-In warmer climates, that’s especially important to prevent overheating.
+In warmer climates, this is especially important to prevent overheating.
 On the other hand, for the escape artists, a sturdy, adjustable nylon harness can be a better pick.
 It should have a good few points of adjustment too—around the neck and the chest—to ensure a tailored fit.

 The leash itself should be lightweight and not too long.
 A bungee-style leash is a fantastic option as it can absorb the shock if your cat decides to make a quick dash.
 The last thing you want is for your cat to be yanked back uncomfortably if they reach the end of their tether.